okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 <StackSnippet snippet="tryenrollin" />

-3. Enter the credentials of the user that you enrolled earlier.
-The Set up security methods page appears, which prompts you to set up either the Okta Verify app or the Phone authenticator.
+3. Enter the credentials of the user that you enrolled with earlier.
+The Set up security methods page appears, prompting you to set up either the Okta Verify app or the Phone authenticator.
 4. Under **Phone**, click **Set up**.
 5. Fill out the requested phone authentication information and verify your phone with a code.
 6. Under **Set up optional**, click **Set up later**.
 You are redirected to the <StackSnippet snippet="applang" inline /> welcome page.